When Was Medical Cannabis Legalized in Michigan?

 Michigan became the 13th state to legalize the use of medical cannabis in 2008.
 A decade later in 2018, 56% of voters decided that the time had come to also legalize recreational cannabis.
 The Michigan Regulation and Taxation of Marijuana Act came into effect, which would summarily permit adults aged 21 and over to purchase, carry and consume moderate quantities of cannabis.
-However, official regulations and licensing systems were still disconcertingly vague at the time, meaning legal cannabis sales for recreational use would not begin until 2020.
+However, official regulations and licensing systems were still disconcertingly vague at the time, meaning legal cannabis seeds sales for recreational use would not begin until 2020.

 So, Is Marijuana Legal in Michigan Right Now?